aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getMousePointer() {#getMousePointer--}

+<b>@deprecated.</b> Please use the 'mousePointer' property instead.
 Gets and sets the type of icon displayed as the mouse pointer for the control.

 ```javascript
 getMousePointer() : ControlMousePointerType;